johnfedoruk/bangular/aio/content/guide/ngmodule-faq.md

 * A class that's already declared in another module, whether an app module, @NgModule, or third-party module.
 * An array of directives imported from another module.
-For example, don't declare `FORMS_DIRECTIVES` from `@angular/forms` because the `FormsModule` already declares it.
+For example, don't declare `FORMS_DIRECTIVES` from `@bangular/forms` because the `FormsModule` already declares it.

 * Module classes.
 * Service classes.
-* Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.
+* Non-Bangular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.

 <hr/>